 NOTE: Denver didn't have an Ikea, but we found the entire Dignitet system on Ebay for $30, including shipping.
 Done and done.

 Depending on your space (or the type of artwork to display)...you might want to check out some of these other cool methods for displaying your kiddo's work:

 Use magnetic chalkboard paint or (just magnetic primer) on your walls, the affix your child's artwork to the wall with cool magnets.
 The pic above shows HGTV's take, using magnetic chalkboard paint to display old photos, but I think kid's art would also be cool.

 I like the idea of storage art frames.
 We tend to create so much art in any given week that a traditional frame would take more patience than I have (taking down the frames, unscrewing the backs, inserting new pictures, etc, etc.) Storage frames are a no-brainer.
 Open it up, throw in the new pic.
 The other artwork just gets stored behind the newer ones.

 I love the Lil Davinci storage art frames at Hearth Song.
 They come in two standard sizes, the smaller for $25, the larger for $35.

-If you are looking for a DIY option, OhDeeDoh has instructions for making this storage art frame, pictured at right, from an old cereal box.
+If you are looking for a DIY option, OhDeeDoh has instructions for making this storage art frame, pictured below, from an old cereal box.